 Also: photos of trees and greenery can make you happier and reduce stress!

 If you’re feeling distracted by other things in the space, you may need to get organized and give everything a place.

 “The key to maintaining order in your office is keeping everything in its place.
 Otherwise, organizing becomes an endless task.
 Have labeled binders for papers, a folder for receipts, a tray or hook for keys, and a catchall for coins and other miscellaneous items.
 The more you abide by the system you develop, the less work it’ll take to maintain.” — Mens Health

 Keeping a clean workspace has the advantages of higher productivity and adhering to deadlines.

-Here’s a few examples of organized kitchen offices:
+Here are a few examples of organized kitchen offices:

 Add personal touches.

 If your current workspace stresses you out, it may help to add photos of your family and friends near your kitchen office.

 Photos of your family and friends can help inspire you and keep you motivated when working.

 If you have lower back problems, try sitting up a little higher than standard chair height.
 When you sit down on a chair, you have to bend your knees way down.